 Nick is passionate about designing a more engaging and rich member experience for the hospitals and vendors who partner with the Veterinary Cooperative.
 As the Industry is rapidly shifting and consolidating Nick is dedicated to independent cooperative culture and is happy to take part.
 His mission is to better help small and medium size business owners compete all over the United States.

-Richard Morris has been the CEO of The Veterinary Cooperative from its inception.
+Richard Morris is a co-founder and former CEO of The Veterinary Cooperative.
 Previously, Richard spent 15 years advising national cooperatives and corporations on strategy and operations as a principal at ROI Consulting.
 Richard also served as an executive and director at Fel-Pro, an auto parts manufacturer consistently ranked as a top ten company to work for in America.
 Richard holds an MBA from the Kellogg School of Management at Northwestern University.

 Rich has a passion for helping independent and family business.
 In his 12 years as an Adjunct Professor at Lake Forest Graduate School of Management, he focused his study on the question: What makes independent business thrive when public corporations start to consolidate the industry?
 His answer revealed that Independents joining and utilizing a group such as a cooperative become the only independents remaining in the consolidated industries.
 Rich worked as a consultant for the National Cooperative Business Association and cooperatives ranging from True Value to Independent Distributors Inc. in the US and Canada.